Cyfrin/Updraft/courses/security/6-thunder-loan/30-thunderloan-continued/+page.md

 // @Audit-Informational: Function missing NATSPEC!
 ```

 Without any explicit comments we're left to speculate, but something here seems wrong.
-If this function is caculating the flash loan fee, I'm left with a bunch of questions..
+If this function is calculating the flash loan fee, I'm left with a bunch of questions..

 **_Why are we calculating this fee during deposit?_**